teicee/freeipa-widget-picture/README.md

-# FreeIPA extensions : Widget Picture with User JpegPhoto plugins
+# FreeIPA extensions : Picture widget & user's jpegPhoto plugins

+**Note:** the plugins are developed, tested and used with FreeIPA version `4.8` and `4.10`.

 ## Introduction